Seamless, Correct, and Generic Programming over Serialised Data: Introduction

 At runtime, the tree will quite probably be represented by constructors-as-structs and substructures-as-pointers: each constructor will be a struct with a tag indicating which constructor is represented and subsequent fields will store the constructors' arguments.
 Each argument will either be a value (e.g. a byte) or a pointer to either a boxed value or a substructure.
 If we were to directly write a function processing a value in this encoding, proving that a dispatch over a tag is covering, and that the pointer-chasing is terminating relies on global invariants tying the encoding to the inductive type.
-Crucially, the functional language allows us to ignore all of these details and program at a higher level of abstraction where we can benefit from strong guarantees.
+Crucially, the functional language allows us to ignore all of these details and program at a higher level of abstraction where we can benefit from strong static guarantees.

 Unfortunately not all data comes structured as inductive values abstracting over a constructors-as-structs and substructures-as-pointers runtime representation.
-Data that is stored in a file or received over the network is typically represented in a contiguous format.
+Data that is stored in a file or received over the network is typically represented in a contiguous binary format with a high information density.

 We include below a textual representation of the above tree using \texttt{node} and \texttt{leaf} constructors and highlighting the data in red.

 This looks almost exactly like the list of bytes we get when using a naïve serialisation format based on a left-to-right in-order traversal of this tree.
 In the encoding below, leaves are represented by the byte \texttt{00}, and nodes by the byte \texttt{01} (each byte is represented by two hexadecimal characters, we have additionally once again \IdrisData{highlighted} the bytes corresponding to data stored in the nodes):